Table of Contents

 A contusion refers to bruised brain tissue caused by a series of tiny hemorrhages that have leaked little quantities of blood into the brain.
 Monitor conditions closely.
 They can give the impression of good health.
 Damage occurs gradually.
 Consequences can be minimized if you seek medical assistance immediately.

 Injury to the spinal cord in a truck accident is particularly severe, typically resulting in paralysis.
-A spinal cord injury may not be obvious at first, which is why, regardless of how you may feel following a truck accident, you should seek medical assistance as quickly as possible.
+A spinal cord injury may not be obvious at first, so you should seek medical assistance as quickly as possible regardless of how you may feel following a truck accident.

 The nerves in your spinal column transport signals from your brain to the other parts of your body, making it the communication highway of your body.
 When you sustain an injury to the spinal cord, there isn’t always a quick way to treat the resulting complications.